-Local elections have been heralded as a return to genuine democracy and a more accountable system of decision-making that can deliver better, more inclusive and more transparent public services and infrastructure for the benefit of the general population.
+May 14, 2017-Local elections have been heralded as a return to genuine democracy and a more accountable system of decision-making that can deliver better, more inclusive and more transparent public services and infrastructure for the benefit of the general population.

 There are big expectations with the tangible impacts the local elections will generate.
 The new local bodies hold considerable powers and directly touch the lives of the people.
 We should remind ourselves that democracy is not simply casting ones vote on election day, but something much deeper.
 A truly democratic society is a community of people deeply engaged local decision-making.
 It is a place where citizens, regardless of their level of education, feel compelled to have their voices heard so that better action can be taken.

 The task of governing is given to elected citizens who have a mandate to govern on behalf of the citizens who elect them.
 Liberal democracies around the world are founded on this principle.
 Since the end of the Second World War, this model has been serving its purpose, allowing citizens to periodically choose their candidates.
 But this model is not perfect and it is not immune from criticisms, such as the fact that it has been conceived in western countries to best suit the socio-economic and political evolution of western societies.

 Scholars and activists have been calling for a return to a more direct form of democracy where citizens have a bigger role to play in the shaping of public affairs.
 Direct democracy can mean different things at the same time.
 It can mean radical forms of direct participation in the public life to hybrid models that can combine elements of representative democracy with a more accentuated participation of citizens.